Minor Watson: Early years

 Watson was the son of Mrs. Alice Rodgers.
 He attended St. John's Northwestern Military Academy in Delafield, Wisconsin, and Shurtleff College in Alton, Illinois.
 He said that, as a member of Sigma Phi at Shurtleff, he was encouraged to pursue a career in drama.

 Film

 Watson began his film career with Essanay Studios in 1913.
 He was described as "the new recruit that plays lover parts."

+In his forty-three-year movie career, Watson appeared in 115 features and short films.

 Stage

+Watson made seventeen appearances on Broadway in his career, including new plays by George M. Cohan, Robert E, Sherwood, S. N. Behrman, and Howard Lindsay & Russell Crouse.
+He acted with theatre luminaries such as Ruth Chatterton, Lynn Fontanne and Alfred Lunt, Helen Westley, Walter Abel, Mady Christians, Josephine Hull, Rex Ingram, Ina Claire, Osgood Perkins, and Tom Powers.
+Fellow actors in his Broadway shows also maintained Hollywood careers: Ralph Bellamy, Humphrey Bogart, Walter Connolly, Melvyn Douglas, Van Heflin, Ruth Hussey, Alan Mowbray, Mildred Natwick, Sidney Toler, and Henry Travers.